- Genetic Alliance UK /

 Cross-Party Groups (CPGs) provide an opportunity for Assembly Members (AMs) of all parties, outside organisations and members of the public to meet and discuss a shared interest in a particular cause or subject.

-Genetic Alliance UK are in the process of setting up the Secretariat to the Cross Party Group on Rare, Genetic and Undiagnosed conditions in The National Assembly for Wales
+Genetic Alliance UK have recently set up the Secretariat to the Cross Party Group on Rare, Genetic and Undiagnosed conditions in The National Assembly for Wales

 We need your help